Ryan778/Wofol/content/portfolio/wofol/static.md

 Static features **do not** require JavaScript.
 Static components are implemented using only HTML and CSS!
 ## Styling
 ### Headers
+Each header is exponentially smaller than the previous header.

 > # Heading 1
 > Some text
 > ## Heading 2